 Example:

 Python has a set of reserved words (keywords) that cannot be used as identifiers.
-These words already have a predefined meaning and are case-sensitive.
+These words have predefined meanings and are case-sensitive.

 False |